rahulnair2003/gemstone/README.md

 ## Overview

-This tool generates structured benchmarks to evaluate audio processing models across diverse environmental conditions.
-Using the audio dataset, the notebooks allow anyone to process each `.wav` file through a selected model, compute evaluation metrics, and store results in a JSON format for easy comparison and visualization.
+This tool suite allows users to generate structured benchmarks and evaluate audio processing models across diverse environmental conditions.
+Using the audio dataset, the notebooks help to process each `.wav` file through a selected model, compute evaluation metrics, and store results in a JSON format for easy comparison and visualization.

 ## Dataset